nebadon2025/opensimulator/README.txt

 * cd to /Prebuild/
 * type 'nant'

-After you've built it, move it to the /bin/ directory,
+After you've built it, move it from /Prebuild/src/bin to /bin/ directory,

 after that you just modify the prebuild.xml and then execute